Cottbuser Ostsee: History

 The lake covers what used to be the open pit lignite mine "Tagebau Cotbus Nord" which produced a total of 220 Mt of coal during its operation from 1981 to 2015.
 The last coal was mined in December 2015 and subsequently work began on converting the mine into a lake.

 Flooding started in 2019 but had to be interrupted several times due to low water levels in the nearby Spree River.
 The lake is to become part of the Lusatian Lake District, a chain of artificial lakes mostly the result of open-pit lignite mining.

 Name

-The name - besides referring to the location of the lake to the East of central Cottbus - can be interpreted as a pun on the German name for the Baltic Sea, which is called "Ostsee" in German, the two words only being distinguished by their grammatical gender: "See" meaning "sea" in German is grammatically female, whereas "See" meaning "lake" in German is grammatically male.
+The name – besides referring to the location of the lake to the East of central Cottbus – can be interpreted as a pun on the German name for the Baltic Sea, which is called "Ostsee" in German, the two words only being distinguished by their grammatical gender: "See" meaning "sea" in German is grammatically feminine, whereas "See" meaning "lake" in German is grammatically masculine.